alwaysEpic/lanternfish/README.md

 PART2

-After no luck in optimizing the python algorithm, I slept on it and decided to try C the next morning.
-I realized halfway through the process that i should be using a rotation of bins.
+After no luck in optimizing the python algorithm, I slept on it and decided to try C the next day.
+I realized halfway through the process that I should be using a rotation of bins.
 This could also be written in Python

-I have 2 programs build for the different test cases, they can be run as follows
+I have 2 programs built for the different test cases, they can be run as follows

 ./fishApp_provided [number of days to simulate]